cassiebreviu/intro-nlp-wine-reviews/README.md

 df.head()
 ```
 ### Visualize the data
-1. Once we have the data its time to take a look at it and do some [Feature Selection and Engineering](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/create-features)
+Once we have the data then its time to analyize it and do some [Feature Selection and Engineering](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/create-features).
+We will visualize our data using [Seaborn](https://seaborn.pydata.org/).
+This will allow us to see if there is a strong corrliation between different data points and help us answer questions about our data.
+Since our initial question was round predicting `Price` or `Quality` from the description we already know that our `feature` will be the `description` and our label will be `price` or `quality`.
+For fun, lets ask some questions about the data and answer them by graphing it with Seaborn.

+1. Is there a corrilation betwen

 ## Azure Tools and Data